achrysaetos/fullstack_boilerplate/README.md

 **frontend/** -- set up the client interface and connect to your backend, handle verification of users and create pages and their components, and write queries/mutations, helper functions, and styles for the parts of your app

-## To Do

-Update routing and styling\
-Add user account and settings functionality